Skip to product information

 Quantity

-This Co2-processed decaf brings together Ethiopian and Honduran origins for a clean, naturally sweet profile.
+This Co2-processed decaf with Ethiopian origins for a clean, naturally sweet profile.
 Expect warm, nostalgic flavours wrapped in a smooth, easy-drinking body.

 From our flock to your mug, it's calm in a cup